wrahool/wrahool.github.io/_pages/phd-acknowledgements.md

 Turning the clock back to the fall of 2014: I was a confused bloke in my mid 20s, having a very vague aim in life to do research in some capacity - preferably in a Ph.D. program.
 But I didn't know where to start.
 Sure, I had taken my GRE and TOEFL exams.
 But what next?
 What did I even want to study?
 Thus, when I sent out a hundred emails to a number of professors craving for a slice of their attention, little did I expect anything to really materialize.
 So I was pleasantly surprised, not to mention, relieved, when I heard back from a certain Prof. Sandra González-Bailón, who urged me to apply to the Ph.D. program at the Annenberg School at Penn.
 A year later, I would be in said Ph.D. program, fumbling around trying to make sense of this alien thing called "Communication", and Prof. Sandra González-Bailón would be my advisor.

 To put it bluntly: this Ph.D. would not have happened without her.
-She was instrumental in my transition to the social sciences, and helped me in countless ways in making sense of this bewildering new discipline that I found myself thrust into.
+She was instrumental in my transition to the social sciences, and helped me in countless ways in coming to terms with this bewildering new discipline that I found myself thrust into.
 Sandra has been the most amazing mentor I could have hoped for, and I feel thankful to have had her support along what would otherwise have been a far more arduous journey.
 She introduced me to the fascinating world of networks and helped chart my path forward as a computational social scientist over the course of my Ph.D.
 She has truly shown what it means to offer *constructive* feedback - and I am a better academic today because of her.
 I hope to be able to pass on what I have learnt from her to my future students, as I look forward to starting my career in academia.

 Next, my dissertation committee has offered me an incredible amount of academic support over the past several years.